-This program is targeted to students from all Faculties (Computing, Health and Science, Education and Arts, Business and Law and Regional Professional Studies).
+This program is targeted to students from all Faculties (Health, Engineering and Science, Education and Arts, Business and Law and Regional Professional Studies).
 The following eligibility requirements apply for the program:

 You may be able to receive academic credit for the program through the following units:

 You must seek approval from the relevant unit and course coordinator to obtain credit for the program.

 If seeking credit for ISS3101 or ISS5101 you must also submit a project proposal at the time of application.